MileHacker Logo

 • Jincheng generally has lower costs compared to major Chinese cities.

-• Accommodation costs range from budget guesthouses to mid-range hotels.
+• Accommodation costs go from affordable guesthouses to mid-range hotels.

 • Dining at local eateries offers excellent value for money.